 Child Support Recalculation

-Child support payments are automatically recalculated each year if the support order or agreement states they are to be recalculated by a Recalculation Officer.
+Child Support payments can be automatically recalculated each year if the support order or agreement includes a clause that says it can be recalculated by the Recalculation Officer and if the parties register the order.
 Administrative recalculation allows parents to update child support depending on the payor's income without having to go back to court.

 Who recalculates child support payments?

-The Recalculation Officer in the Child Support Services Office recalculates child support payments.
+The Recalculation Officer in the Child Support Services Office recalculates child support payments where the order or agreement is eligible for recalculation.
 The Recalculation Officer services all of Prince Edward Island.